anjon/Kafka/Kafka-Project/kafka_cdc/README.md

 ## This is a practice to implement Kafka-Connect End-to-End

+In this project I'm doing the realtime change data capture (CDC) end-to-end demonestration.
+In the 1st part, I'm poulating data in the postgres database using a python script and by using Debizium postgres-source-connector I'm fetching the data from postgres db to kafka topics.
+And in the 2nd part, by using the JDBC sink connector I'm pushing data from the same kafka topic to another table in the same database.

 ### Creating docker-compose file to create local kafka cluster
-For the local cluster I am using kafka kraft mode and below components
+For the local Kafka cluster setup, I am using kafka kraft mode and with below components
 - One controller,kafka instance
 - One schema-registry
 - One kafka-connect